Summary

 These refinements reduced fuel consumption by about 10 percent, although the results were not so much “more economical” as “incrementally less profligate.”
 AMS reported a test average of 12.0 mpg (19.5 km/L) with the latest 745i, which was still harrowing by European standards.
 Their test of a 1982 Mercedes-Benz 500SEL, which also incorporated various changes aimed at reducing fuel consumption (known in Stuttgart as the Energiekonzept, or “Energy Concept”), managed 20.1 mpg (11.7 L/100 km) overall, although the Mercedes sacrificed a bit of power and some acceleration in the process.

 Although BMW reported no changes to the power or torque output of the revised M102 engine, the more economical 745i was also quicker than before: 0–62 mph (0–100 km/h) in as little as 7.2 seconds and 0–100 mph (0–160 km/h) in 17.4 seconds, again per AMS.
-Taking full advantage of this extra performance required manually holding the automatic’s lower gears, which was not an ideal solution (the transmission didn’t always respond swiftly to manual selections, which risked encountering the injection system’s 6,300 rpm fuel cutoff), but it gave the 745i impressive performance for 1982.
+Taking full advantage of this extra performance required manually holding the automatic’s lower gears, which was not ideal (the transmission didn’t always respond swiftly to manual selections, which risked encountering the injection system’s 6,300 rpm fuel cutoff), but it gave the 745i impressive performance for 1982.

 These improvements, alas, were not free.
 Base price of the 745i had risen to DM 56,150, and a limited-slip differential, which had initially been standard on West German cars, was now an extra 683 marks.
 Adding the TRX package (DM 1,281), sunroof, power seats, metallic paint, headlamp washer system, and newly available cruise control brought the price to a hefty DM 63,738, enough at that time to buy a 323i sedan and a 520i.
 Even this price did not include air conditioning, which was rarely standard on European executive cars of this era.
 Automatic climate-controlled air conditioning had been optional on the 745i since launch — for an extra 3,830 marks, thank you very much — but by 1982, there was also a conventional manual system, offered for a mere DM 3,215.